 There was clearly a conflict of interest.
 Yet, the lawyer never disclosed this to Merle.
 He did not tell her to seek independent advice.

 Merle, at age 78, now had a loan of $250,000.
 In the next month, her nephew took the money and disappeared.
 Merle had nothing.

 Merle defaulted on the first payment.
-The lender initiated foreclosure.
+The lender initiated foreclosure on her home.

 Merle died shortly after, leaving behind a debt of over $350,000.

-Financial and Legal Advisors need to look after their clients - if not, the Court will hold them accountable.
-Eddie, Merle’s “lawyer”, had knowingly aided and abetted with Merle's nephew.
-He failed to protect her best interests.
+Financial and Legal Advisors need to look after their clients – if not, the Court hold them accountable.
+Eddie, Merle’s “lawyer”, had knowingly aided and abetted Merle’s nephew.
+The lawyer failed to protect her best interests.
 He did not disclose the conflicts of interest.